-In June 2000, two-and-a-half weeks after a coup in Fiji, the Solomon Islands also experienced an illegal overthrow of government.
+In June 2000, two-and-a-half weeks after a coup in Fiji, Solomon Islands also experienced an illegal overthrow of government.
 Tensions had been brewing since late 1998.
 An uprising on Guadalcanal had resulted in the eviction of around 25,000 settlers from the island of Malaita during 1999.
 In retaliation, militants formed the Malaita Eagle Forces (MEF) and seized weapons from police armouries.

 The coup was a joint operation by the MEF and the heavily Malaitan paramilitary wing of the Royal Solomon Islands Police, the Police Field Force.
-Efforts to resolve the crisis involved both Australian and New Zealand officials, and culminated in a peace agreement signed at the military base in Townsville, Australia, in October 2000.
+Efforts to resolve the crisis involved both Australian and New Zealand officials, and culminated in a peace agreement signed at a military base in Townsville, Australia, in October 2000.
 The Townsville Peace Accord, however, failed to secure a comprehensive surrender of weapons, and fighting continued – though now primarily within, rather than between, the Guadalcanal and Malaitan militia groups.

 The Biketawa Declaration was agreed to by leaders at the 2000 Pacific Islands Forum in Kiribati as a framework for responding to regional crises.
 It was first used to support the Australian-led Regional Assistance Mission to Solomon Islands (RAMSI) in July 2003.
 Responding to a request by Solomon Islands Prime Minister Sir Allan Kemakeza, 2,225 military and police personnel were deployed, most from Australia and New Zealand, with some from Fiji, Samoa, Tonga and Papua New Guinea.
 Australians filled the RAMSI Special Coordinator position, in each case with a New Zealand deputy.